benmkent/SparseGridsKit.jl/docs/src/index.md

 # SparseGridsKit.jl
 A simple implementation of sparse grid polynomial interpolation and corresponding interpolation.
+Its aim is to provide adaptive approximation code closely resembling the mathematical literature to aid algorithm development and analysis.

 To add the package use the following command:
 ```